Happy 104th Birthday to Nell Ashman at Abbeyfield Tamar Extra Care Society

 Sometimes, it can even provide a short rest period for families and carers who just need a short break and know that their loved ones will be cared for whilst they take that break.

-All in all, the report confirmed the high standard of care provided by Abbeyfield Tamar House, which is a not for profit charity affiliated to the Abbeyfield Society.
+All in all, the report confirmed the exceptional standard of care provided by Abbeyfield Tamar House, which is a registered charity and affiliated to the Abbeyfield Society.

 It is also reassuring to know that the area has such a facility of which we can all be very proud.

-Further information is in the full report which the registered manager will be able to provide.
+Further more detailed information is in the full report which the registered manager will be able to provide.

-Press Release supplied by: Trevor Addis (Trustee Abbeyfield Tamar).
+Press Release supplied by: Trevor Addis.
+(Executive Trustee Abbeyfield Tamar House)